Cub-Stuff!

 What Happens?

-In addition to the Cuboree, you will need to attend a "practice" camp for a weekend (about Sept Oct usually) with your Mega-pack.
-This is known as a "shake-down" camp, and is a chance for all cubs and leaders to meet each other before they get to Cuboree.
+In addition to the Cuboree, you will need to attend a "practice" camp for a weekend (about October - November) with your cuboree-pack.
+This is known as a "shake-down" camp, and is a chance for all cubs and leaders to meet each other before they get to Cuboree, and for the cubs to get an idea of how the camp will be set up.

 Leader Information.

-I was at the 2007 Cuboree as a line leader (camping with the pack, and looking after them much as I would do at a pack Holiday camp), so I was with the cubs the whole time.
-However in some roles, such as activity leader, the only time spent with the kids was during their time at the activity bases.
+I was at the 2007 Cuboree as a line leader.
+Being a line leader means you are camped with the pack, and look after them much as you would do at a pack Holiday camp, and are thus with the cubs the whole time.

 If you are thinking of helping at a Cuboree or Jamboree in any role, but are not sure whether you really want to - JUST DO IT - I can almost guarantee you will have a great time too.